Use a better container cache key

 > public static function getCode(PackageInterface $root_package, InstalledRepositoryInterface $repository): string {

-We'll need to add a parameter to that when πŸ› Wrong DRUPAL_ROOT with non-standard code structure Needs review joins in to add its own data to the DrupalInstalled class, probably the ManageOptions object.
+We'll need to add a parameter to that when πŸ› Wrong DRUPAL_ROOT with non-standard code structure Needs work joins in to add its own data to the DrupalInstalled class, probably the ManageOptions object.
 But that's fine to happen in that other issue, as the class with this method is marked as @internal.

 > scaffold does not run if you install Drupal from core git repo